impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 ```
 If the current version of Ruby is set to `system`, then we execute the code below:

- - If the command `rbenv which ruby` returns a result, and if we’re successful in storing that result in a variable named `RUBY_PATH`, then:
+ - If the command `rbenv which ruby` returns a result, and if we're successful in storing that result in a variable named `RUBY_PATH`, then:
     - We trim everything including and after the last `/` character from the new `RUBY_PATH` value.
     - We create a new variable named `RBENV_PREFIX_PATH`, and set it equal to the value of `RUBY_PATH` *plus* a `/bin` at the end.
     - We echo either the value of `RBENV_PREFIX_PATH` if it has been set, or a `/` character as a backup / default.